 Not unlike today’s post-lockdown landscape, the ‘60s and ‘70s were a time defined by freedom and rebellion — the liberty to do what you wanted, go where you wanted, and wear what you wanted, no matter how see-through or skimpy.
 Celebrities were straying from the norm, wearing fashion that shocked and disrupted, rather than playing by the rules.
 The result was a spike in fleshy dress sightings.

 The trend quieted until the ‘90s, when the fashion world embraced minimalism and unapologetic sexuality (read: the Calvin Klein ads that graced the sides of city buses).
-Supermodel Kate Moss caused a stir when she wore a graphite-coloured slip dress sans bra to an Elite Model Agency party in London circa 1993.
+Supermodel Kate Moss caused a stir when she wore a graphite-colored slip dress sans bra to an Elite Model Agency party in London circa 1993.
 Unlike those before her, though, Moss’s take — a very simple alternative to the hip-hugging, crystal-embellished naked dresses of yore — portrayed a different kind of sex appeal than what was popular in the ‘60s and ‘70s.
 Her dress was more slinky and spare.
 More naked, if you will.

 “Kate Moss was very famous for being flat-chested, but [that dress proved in a way that] she could be flat-chested and sexy,” says Campbell, who believes the naked dress trend isn’t necessarily about a dress at all, but rather the body the silhouette was designed to show off.
 “It was a new interpretation of sexiness.”